The Eiger Sanction (film): Pre-production

 Meanwhile, George Kennedy, who had recently finished filming Thunderbolt and Lightfoot with Eastwood, was cast as Ben Bowman, Hemlock's friend and former climbing partner.
 Jack Cassidy was cast as the colorful and flamboyantly gay assassin Miles Mellough.
 Thayer David was cast as the albino Dragon (named "Yurasis Dragon" in the novel).
 Just prior to the start of filming, Vonetta McGee was cast as the African-American female C2 operative, Jemima Brown.

-In late July 1974, Eastwood, Kennedy, Hoover, and a small crew traveled to Monument Valley—director John Ford's favorite location for his Westerns—on the Arizona-Utah border to film a sequence that would be used in the film as a practice climb by the main characters of the Totem Pole, a 640 ft rock spire with an 18 ft diameter.
-Located within the lands of the Navajo Nation, the Totem Pole had religious significance to the Navajos, who prohibited climbs on the formation.
-Hoover negotiated permission from the tribal authorities for his team to climb the Totem Pole to remove pitons and other climbing hardware embedded in the structure by previous climbers, restoring the monolith to pristine condition.
+In late July 1974, Eastwood, Kennedy, Hoover, and a small crew traveled to Monument Valley—director John Ford's favorite location for his Westerns—on the Arizona-Utah border to film a sequence that would be used in the film to show the main characters doing a practice climb on the Totem Pole, a 640 ft rock spire with an 18 ft diameter.
+Located within the lands of the Navajo Nation, the Totem Pole has religious significance to the Navajos, who prohibited climbs on the formation.

+Nevertheless, Hoover negotiated with the tribal authorities and obtained permission for his team to climb the Totem Pole to remove pitons and other climbing hardware embedded in the structure by previous climbers, restoring the monolith to pristine condition.
 The ascent was made by two climbers from Moab, Eric Bjornstad and Ken Wyrick, who were tasked with preparing the summit for the helicopter film crew and removing existing hardware.
-Upon attaining the summit, they were helicoptered off and Eastwood and Kennedy were lowered onto the 18-ft-wide summit for one of Eastwood's happiest film-making memories, watching the sun setting over Monument Valley where many classic Westerns were filmed.
+Upon attaining the summit, they were helicoptered off and Eastwood and Kennedy were lowered onto the 18-ft-wide summit for one of Eastwood's happiest moments during the film-making, watching the sun setting over Monument Valley where many classic Westerns were filmed.